amnguyen2/CS1290-Final-Exam/Number of Arithmetic Slices/README.md

 # Number of Arithmetic Slices

 ### Recursive definition:
-		The recursive definition of the problem is comparing every 3 adjacent numbers in the input array.
+		The recursive definition of the problem is comparing every 3 adjacent numbers in the input array to find the solution to the problem n - 1.
 This is the action that is repeated about n times, where 'n' is the length of the input array.
 Once we have compared the first 3 adjacent numbers, we move onto the next 3 adjacent numbers directly after that.
 The size of the problem decreases by 1 with every step (n-1).
 	Every time we compare, we record the total number of arithmetic sequences found so far.

 ### Defining and combining sub-problems:
 		My sub-problems are defined as every 3 adjacent numbers in my array.
 I traverse the entire array once,